A week

 Not a miracle of course but the result of many highly qualified individuals coming together, an array of pharmaceuticals, specialized equipment and instruments

-I often work in an operating theatre prepping women for surgery, minor, major or life-saving specific to their female sex.
+I often work in a women’s operating theatre prepping them for surgery, minor, major or life-saving specific to their female sex.

 In this theatre, babies are born by caesarean, haemorrhaging is stopped, prolapsing organs replaced, cancers removed, contraceptive devices placed, pregnancies ended, tiny fragments of tissue gently removed after miscarriage